stratum-mining/sv2-spec/05-Mining-Protocol.md

 Whenever a Standard or Extended Channel is created, it is always put into some Group Channel identified by its `group_channel_id`.
 Group Channel ID namespace is the same as Standard and Extended Channel ID namespace on a particular connection.

+All channels under the same Group Channel (Extended and Standard) MUST have the exact same size for the full Extended Extranonce (`extranonce_prefix` for Standard Channels, or `extranonce_prefix` + `extranonce` for Extended Channels).

 ## 5.3 Mining Protocol Messages